TheFifthRider/simply-roleplaying-webapp/docs/character/damage_and_injuries.md

 ## Damage

 **Damage** is the amount of energy that a character has to handle strenuous and dangerous things.
-The maximum amount of damage a character can sustain is calculated based on the die level of a character's brawn die as explained in [character creation](../getting_started/creation.md) and can be increased by [milestones](../gameplay/advancement.md).
+A character's **health** is the maximum amount of damage a character can sustain before sustaining a lasting injury.
+Health is calculated based on the die level of a character's brawn die as explained in [character creation](../getting_started/creation.md) and can be increased by [milestones](../gameplay/advancement.md).

-Whenever a character suffers damage from an attack or risk, they mark it down on their character sheet.
-If the total amount of damage they have suffered exceeds their **maximum damage**, they take an injury and then erase all damage they've taken so far.
+Whenever a character suffers damage from an attack or risk, they subtract that damage from their health.
+When their health would reach or go below 0, they take an injury and then reset their health.

 <br/>